MicrosoftDocs/learn/learn-pr/azure/host-domain-azure-dns/includes/4-exercise-create-dns-zone-a-record.md

 In a real-world scenario, after you create the public DNS zone, you update the domain name registrar NS records to delegate the domain to Azure.

-Even though we don't have a registered domain, it's still possible to verify the DNS zone works as expected by using the the nslookup tool.
+Even though we don't have a registered domain, it's still possible to verify the DNS zone works as expected by using the nslookup tool.

 ### Use nslookup to verify the configuration